The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 563.238 €

-“Royal location facing the Royal Palace, in a 1866 building that has witnessed all Dutch history.”
+“Royal location facing the Royal Palace, in a 1866 building that has seen all Dutch history pass by.”

 L'Anantara Grand Hotel Krasnapolsky Amsterdam occupies the city's best location, facing the Royal Palace on Dam Square.
-We bed down in a 1866 edifice that has weathered two world wars and hosted crowned heads, artists, diplomats.
-Rooms blend period wood panelling and contemporary touches, some with direct views of the palace, others over the canals.
+We bed down in a 1866 edifice that weathered two world wars and hosted crowned heads, artists, diplomats.
+Rooms blend period wood panelling and contemporary touches, some with direct palace views, others over the canals.
 The Anantara spa brings the group's wellness signature, with Thai treatments and hammam.
 Dining includes several venues including the Michelin-starred White Room.
-From 563 € a night, we pay as much for the address as the pedigree.
+From 563 € a night, we pay as much for the address as the standing.
 Service remains impeccable, honed by 150 years of Dutch hotel tradition ✨

 Who is it for?